 With its spectacular façade and carefully tended grounds, this delightful plantation house gives you a taste of life as the owner of a sugar plantation in the 18th and 19th centuries.
 Built around 1660 by one of the first settlers on the island, Matthew Chapman, and developed by subsequent owners, the house is filled with period furniture and antique prints.
 Once you’ve toured the house, stop off for a spot of afternoon tea in the Courtyard Restaurant.

-Head to Mount Gay Rum - established in 1703, making it the oldest rum distillery in the world - and learn all about how the liquor is made from sugar cane to the coral-filtered water that’s native to Barbados.
+A trip to Barbados wouldn’t be complete without a little tasting of the island's famous elixr.
+Head to Mount Gay Rum which, established in 1703, is the oldest rum distillery in the world.
+Here you will learn all about how the liquor is made from sugar cane to the coral-filtered water that’s native to Barbados.

-Travel Counsellor Diendra visited the distillery on a trip in January 2017 and said it was "such a fun experience", adding that "the ticket includes the cost of the entrance fee and one complimentary drink.
-I must say, once you taste the Mount Gay Rum, you'll want it more and more!
-The bartender at the distillery prepared some fantastic cocktails using this fine rum."
-Travel Counsellor Linda agrees that the Mount Gay Rum Distillery is a must-visit: "The guides are entertaining, the presentation is professional, the rum tasting has enlightened me that not all rums are the same - and some definitely deserve to be enjoyed ‘on the rocks’!"
+Travel Counsellor Diendra visited the distillery on a trip in January 2017 and said it was "such a fun experience," adding that: "Tthe ticket includes the cost of the entrance fee and one complimentary drink.
+I must say, once you taste the Mount Gay Rum, you'll want it more and more.
+The bartender at the distillery prepared us some fantastic cocktails and I even got a bottle to take home."
+Travel Counsellor Linda agreedm saying: "The Mount Gay Rum Distillery is a must-visit.
+The guides are entertaining, the presentation is professional, the rum tasting has shown me that not all rums are the same and some definitely deserve to be enjoyed ‘on the rocks."

 Here, we’ve chosen a few of the sites we think you should see while you’re in Barbados.
-Discover more things to see, do and eat in Barbados with our destination guide or get in touch with your Travel Counsellor to plan a trip to Barbados!
+Discover more things to see, do and eat in Barbados with our destination guide, or get in touch with your Travel Counsellor to plan a trip to Barbados.